Maggi Parker

-Marjorie Parker (known as Maggi Parker; born 1927) is an American actress best known for her appearances in the CBS crime drama Hawaii Five-O.
+Marjorie Blanche Parker (known as Maggi Parker; born 1927) is an American actress best known for her appearances in the CBS crime drama Hawaii Five-O.

 Early life

 Parker was born in 1927 in Nashua, New Hampshire, one of six children of Charles R. Parker, a tenter frame operator.
 She attended elementary schools in Merrimack, and graduated from Nashua High School in 1944.
 She majored in education at Keene State College, and then gained a Master of Education from Boston University, then taught in New Hampshire and Massachusetts.

 She then joined the US Air Force as a teacher, and worked in air force schools in Tokyo, Mallorca and Madrid (where she was principal).
 She studied for a PhD at the University of Southern California, but did not complete her degree, instead marrying and moving to Hawaii.
 There, she was a partner in a clinic in Oahu offering educational services to emotionally disturbed children and adults.